 Birds that sing their name by P Jegan

 Gyalmo, the Queen of the Mountains by Ranjini Murali

 Through a partnership with Arvind Gupta Toys, birds and nature-based activities for children are now available on the , which gets more than 1 million views monthly from across India.
 The resources have also been uploaded on which is a non-profit free digital library and hosts one of the largest repositories of free resources (2.6 crore books) in the world.

 Tinkle magazine is a part of ACK media, an entertainment and education company for young audienes.
 Children’s activities have been adapted to ‘Do it Yourself’ section in Tinkle magazine (Dec 2020, Vol 767)

 NCF's column in the School edition of The Hindu newspaper

 In 2012, we entered into an agreement with The Hindu to write a regular column in their In School edition.
 Over 100 articles were written by nature experts from across the country and appeared in the Schools edition (in "Earth Watch") of The Hindu between 2012-2017.
-Our subject was Nature, but each article approaches it in a different way.
-Some articles are more factual, others take the form of a story, and yet others tend to be more lyrical than the rest!
+Our subject was Nature, but each article approached it in a different way.
+Some articles were more factual, others took the form of a story, and yet others tended to be more lyrical than the rest!
 This initiative has now been completed.